GuillaumeHugot/fizzbuzzer/Readme.md

 * I took the liberty to interpret some cases, for exemple if I enter buzz, 5 before fizz, 3, should we display buzzfizz or fizzbuzz ?
 In a work environment I would have asked what was more relevant to the use case or at least acknowledged the choice I made but here I just added a comment where it seemed justified.
 * I commented the key functions only but we may be extend the code coverage if needed, if we want to build an sdk for example.
 * I tested the data processing part only.
 It seemed logical as it is the heart of this application logic.
+* This readme is in english even if the target audience is likely to be french natives.
+It seemed logical as 1. this is a readme and 2. the subject was in english too.

 ### If I had more time